Irskaraieva/Irskaraieva/README.md

 ### Hi, I’m Iryna Skaraieva 👋

-I'm a frontend developer with a knack for creating responsive and engaging user interfaces, skilled in React.
+I'm a frontend developer with a knack for creating responsive user interfaces, skilled in React.
 Proposals for cooperation with technologies that need to be studied are welcome!

 <!---